 - Washing machine

-One double bedroom.
-Ground floor bathroom with bath, shower over, basin and WC.
+Mostly ground floor.
+One first floor double bedroom.
+Bathroom with bath, shower over, basin and WC.
 Kitchen.
 Dining area in alcove off hallway.
-Sitting room with woodburner.
+Sitting room with woodburning stove.

 - Last minute